sjefvanleeuwen/showcase/README.md

    [X] zeebe orchestration (with operator)
 ```

-This will fetch the docker containers from the public docker hub and compose the formentioned [services](#micro-service-orchestration) (except the desktop modeler application, which you will need to install yourself)
+This will fetch the docker containers from the public docker hub and compose the aforementioned [services](#micro-service-orchestration) (except the desktop modeler application, which you will need to install yourself)

 This schematic reflects the docker-compose.yml file visually: